As a parent, what is my role, and what can I do to best support my child’s education?

 - What can I do to support my child’s learning?

-If you’ve asked yourself these questions, trust us, you’re not alone.
+If you’ve asked yourself any of these questions, trust us, you’re not alone.
 Many parents of kids with disabilities are asking similar ones right now.
 But how do you find out the answers?
 Let’s start with your child’s school.*

-Stay in Contact with Your Child’s School
+Stay in Touch with Your Child’s School

 For Your Information

-- Provide online or virtual instruction
+- Deliver online or virtual instruction

 - Provide related services through teletherapy